oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 # Terminology

 Workload:
-: An independent computational unit that can autonomously receive and process invocations, and can generate invocations of other workloads.
+: A running instance of software executing for a specific purpose.
 Examples of workloads include containerized microservices, monolithic services and infrastructure services such as managed databases.

 Trust Domain:
-: A collection of systems, applications, or workloads that share a common security policy.
+: A logical grouping of systems that share a common set of security controls and policies.
 In practice this may include a virtually or physically separated network, which contains two or more workloads.
 The workloads within a Trust Domain may be invoked only through published interfaces.

 External Endpoint:
 : A published interface to a Trust Domain that results in the invocation of a workload within the Trust Domain.
+In practice, the external endpoint may be acccessed through a gateway service as described in the WIMSE architecture {{?I-D.ietf-wimse-arch}}.

 Call Chain:
 : A sequence of invocations that results from the invocation of an external endpoint.